hamorrar/ucsc-guide/content/en/docs/MajorGuides/ComputerScience/CProgramming/_index.md

 Line 6 makes the program return with error code 0.
 In C, the main function returns error codes.
 An error code of 0 indicates that the program exited *without* an error.
 A non-zero error code indicates that the program exited *with* an error.
 Return statements and values will be covered more in-depth in the "Functions" section.

 If you are still confused about how this program works, do not worry.
 Each part of it will eventually be covered in this section's articles.

+## Additional resources

+The definitive book on C is _The C Programming Language_, by Brian Kernighan and Dennis Ritchie (commonly referred to by their last initials, "K&R").
+It's concise, well-written, and generally a model for excellent technical writing.
+The second and most recent edition was published all the way back in 1988, but C has not changed much since then, so it is still a great resource.
+It can easily be found legally (for money) or illegally (for free) online.